MATRIX30/simple_shell/README.md

 in C. It provides basic functionality such as executing commands, handling input/output redirection and managing pipelines.

+The shell works in both interactive and non-interactive mode.

 Usage:
 To use the shell, compile the source code and run the resulting executable file in your terminal: